graphile/crystal/packages/graphile-plugin/README.md

 [![Discord chat room](https://img.shields.io/discord/489127045289476126.svg)](http://discord.gg/graphile)
 [![Follow](https://img.shields.io/badge/twitter-@GraphileHQ-blue.svg)](https://twitter.com/GraphileHQ)

+**PRERELEASE**: this is pre-release software; use at your own risk.
+This will likely change a lot before it's ultimately released.

 `graphile-plugin` provides a standard plugin interface and helpers that can be used across the entire of the Graphile suite.
 Primarily users will only use this as `import type Plugin from 'graphile-plugin';` so that they can export plugins.